Tahir-Musharraf/aiOS/README.md

 # aiOS
-The Operating system for Artificial intelligence
+The Operating system for Artificial intelligence.
+Help us building this Operating System.